yguitton/training-material/events/2025-05-12-galaxy-academy-2025.md

 **Certificates**

-You will be able to obtain a certificates by the end to the event. more information are coming soon.
+You will be able to obtain a certificates by the end to the event.
+More information are coming soon.